RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "lol it’s funny people don’t grasp the situation.
 There is no longer actually a “NASA” "

-Egoism / egomania that it is hillarious and funny that NASA is wrecked and people don't understand what Russian information warfare since March 2013 has done to the naton self-awareness and ability to comprehend reality.
-Social media laugh track of Twitter-length LOL comments to mind-fuck the Reddit community furhter.
+Egoism / egomania that it is hilarious and funny that NASA is wrecked and people don't understand what Russian information warfare since March 2013 has done to the nation self-awareness and ability to comprehend reality.
+Social media laugh track of Twitter-length LOL comments to mind-fuck the Reddit community further.

 &nbsp;